crunchy-labs/crunchy-cli/README.md

 $ crunchy login --session-id 8e9gs135defhga790dvrf2i0eris8gts
 ```

-#### Download
+### Download

-**With the cli you can download single videos or entire series.**

-By default the cli tries to download the episode with your system language as audio.
+By default, the cli tries to download the episode with your system language as audio.
 If no streams with your system language are available, the video will be downloaded with japanese audio and hardsubbed subtitles in your system language.
 **If your system language is not supported, an error message will be displayed and en-US (american english) will be chosen as language.**